-I believe in harnessing the team’s strengths, and strongly opine that true success lies in growing and developing people.
+I believe in harnessing the team’s strengths and strongly opine that true success lies in growing and developing people.
 I lend a strong voice for gender parity, and I have happily worked with organizations to build platforms that encourage women to share and grow other women.

 I come from a ‘fauji ‘family, a middle-class family.
-I remember my dad dedicating long hours at work, the arduous nature of his work and being out of station for long intervals.
+I remember my dad dedicating long hours at work, the arduous nature of his work, and being out of station for long intervals.
 I remember my mother being the one getting us school admissions, making sure we played games, attended all classes on time as well as did all homework with discipline; whether dad was in town or wasn’t.

-We also moved cities within the country almost every year and that meant we learnt to make friends easily as well had an opportunity to experience different cultures and places.
+We also moved cities within the country almost every year and that meant we learned to make friends easily as well had an opportunity to experience different cultures and places.
 I believe my love for travel and varied experiences comes from this part of my life that has truly been enriching.

 Once I finished my schooling, the only professions which were known at that time – a doctor or an engineer – were the first few preferences, so when I choose hotel management, it was something which surprised everyone including myself because I too wasn’t very sure of what it entailed.
-I joined IHM Mumbai and after an initial few months of settling I realised that in no time I was enjoying the diverse and versatile curriculum, the profound knowledge along with insights from some very passionate teachers.
+I joined IHM Mumbai and after an initial few months of settling, I realised that in no time I was enjoying the diverse and versatile curriculum, the profound knowledge along with insights from some very passionate teachers.

 My first job was actually more of training and learning!
 I had enrolled at the Oberoi School of Hotel Management, today call OCLD.
 The institute not only imparted knowledge of running and managing hotels but actually instilled in us the values of discipline, culture, respect and an attitude to never give up till perfection was reached.
 I know that these values ingrained at an early stage in my career have been the bedrock of my success.

 The initial years in the job were tough.
 The job meant long hours, physical work and so much to imbibe and master.
-However, my biggest learning was on how to deal with a lot of different people.
+However, my biggest learning was how to deal with a lot of different people.
 Having started as a housekeeper, I realised that the strength of any process lies in the people.

 The job taught me how to work with people of all ages and backgrounds.
-I learned that respecting individuals, sharing honest feedback and building trust is imperative and that has definitely helped me grow myself and my people.
+I learned that respecting individuals, sharing honest feedback and building trust are imperative and that has definitely helped me grow myself and my people.